 Risks and Opportunities

-of 14001 (e.g. the results from clause 4.1 and 4.2 and the requirements of 6.1.1, 6.1.2, 6.1.3 and 6.1.4) along with management of change, with an overall analysis and review resulting in objectives, targets and plans.
-The depth and complexity of approach will depend significantly on the size and complexity of the organization, as well as other factors which could include level of external regulation, existing requirements for public reporting, shareholder interests, public profile, numbers and types of customers, range and types of suppliers.
+of 14001 (e.g. the results from clause 4.1 and 4.2 and the requirements of 6.1.1, 6.1.2, 6.1.3 and 6.1.4) along with management of change, with an overall analysis and review resulting in objectives, targets, and plans.
+The depth and complexity of the approach will depend significantly on the size and complexity of the organization, as well as other factors which could include the level of external regulation, existing requirements for public reporting, shareholder interests, public profile, numbers, and types of customers, range, and types of suppliers.
 Hence there will be a range of approaches that will be appropriate for the wide spectrum of organizations.

 6.2 Environmental objectives and planning to achieve them